smngvlkz/Portfolio_site/README.md

 This is a portfolio site that aims to showcase some of my projects as a junior full stack developer.
 It was built using HTML, SCSS/CSS, and Javascript.
 It also uses the Github API to fetch and display github repositories.

+I will never stop improving this site as I want it to get better, from responsiveness to the core user experience.
+I want it to be a reflection of my growth and skill with time.

 You can view the live version of the site here - https://smngvlkz.netlify.app/

 ## Overview